lennartkerkvliet/statutes/internal-regulations.md

 ## Statutory meetings

-Elections may only be postponed in the event of a global crisis that makes holding fair elections impossible.
+Elections may only be postponed in the event of a global crisis that makes holding fair elections, either online or in-person, impossible.

 In the event of a crisis, it is expected that statutory meetings will be moved online, ensuring organizational continuity.